matiaspl/LinkPi-ENCx/README.md

  3. RX

 ## Software/firmware update changlelog
-General note by the manufacturer - after the update some functions take effect after restarting twice.
+After the updates up to 20210123 some functions take effect after restarting twice.
+Newer versions of the firmware seem to perform the restarts automatically.

 The devices come from factory having versions of firmware not available for download (e.g. 20201111)